 Randy Hickey

-I am a PhD student at the University of Toronto studying in the Knowledge Representation group under the supervision of Fahiem Bacchus, Sheila McIlraith, and Eldan Cohen.
+I teach computer science at the University of Toronto.
+I was previously studying in the Knowledge Representation group under the supervision of Fahiem Bacchus, Sheila McIlraith, and Eldan Cohen.
 I am generally interested in artificial intelligence and my current research focuses on improving Boolean satisfiability (SAT) solvers.

 Publications